jesperlndqvst/plain-news/README.md

 # Plain News

-This is my first school assignment as a web developer at YRGO, with the goal of creating a news feed with fake news articles built with PHP, SQLite, HTML and CSS.
+This is my first school assignment as a web developer at YRGO, with the goal of creating a news feed with fake news articles.
+Built with PHP, SQLite, HTML and CSS.

 ## Installation